redesigned GrsA-PheA active site

 - Class Meetings

-Most class meetings will include a combination of lecture and hands-on work on structural analysis.
+Each class meeting will include a combination of lecture and hands-on work on structural analysis.

 - None required; we'll be reading papers, and lecture notes will be provided.
 A good intro to protein structure is recommended to pick up the background, as neeeded.
 We will bring some for you to peruse.